A visit to Kyiv before the recent war escalation

 In the comfortable older flat with its covered balconies, I was treated to home-made borshcht and more food and drink than I could eat.
 I tried my best to answer the questions I’d often been asked in Ukraine.
 Do you like the monarchy?
 What do you think of Churchill?
 How much does a house cost?
 Even with a translator on hand I was a bit stumped with some of them.
 On subsequent evenings, depressed by the news from home and aware that foreigners often have a skewed view of elsewhere, I tried to put the UK’s average salary and pension into context by explaining the concept of a food bank.

 Katya had never met my father – he would have been her uncle by marriage, although he’d left what had then been Poland some twenty years before she’d even been born.
 And I’d grown up not knowing that this family of in-laws existed.
-But I felt so comfortable among them.
-I agreed that our late fathers would have been pleased to see the two strands of the family finally making contact.
+But our late fathers would have been pleased to see the two strands of the family finally making contact.

 The telephone was brought to me so I could talk with Katya’s sister, with whom I’d stayed in Western Ukraine during the autumn.
 If you’d told me that I’d manage a telephone conversation in Ukrainian, without the benefit of body language, I’d never have believed you, but here we were having a basic conversation about the weather, where I’d been in Kyiv and why on Earth I was planning to spend tomorrow riding a tram.